barichd/brailleorch/borframework.md

 If the line breaks after a word in long text block, music hyphen is not needed.
 Although a text block is treated as one "words" element in Musicxml, we must allow the software to add line breaks smartly, or allow manual line breaks, while still keeping the whole block as one object in BMML.
 Then BMML must contain a line break command on the braille side.

 There are two kinds of glissando lines in notation.
 One is a "gliss." with a sliding line, mainly placed during two notes, tagged as "glissando line" with start and stop values; the other is a sliding line which cross all notes it applies to, with no "gliss." indication, marked as "slide line" with start and stop values.
 In braille, both can be transcribed as dots 4,1.
 When two notes are applied, the sign is placed between two or three notes and after slur; when more than three notes are applied, place dots 4,1,3 after the first note (start) and dots 6,4,1 after the penultimate note.

+The "dashed" line in Musicxml can be rendered as this: When it follows a text immediately, the end of the text should be marked as two dot 3's (begin of extended lines), and the end of line is marked as dots 3-4-5,3; When the line doesn't follow a text, it's up to the user.
+The latter can be set as whether to display dashed lines in the [General page](#3-2) of [Settings Dialog](#settings).
+If set, the beginning is marked as dots 3-4-5,3,3, which can be modified according to the context.
+For example, if a fingering is extended (in string music), the user can add appropriate symbol after the fingering.
+But since these are very uncertain circumstances, we currently only implement text for applying extended lines.

 In vocal music, we usually use common slurs (dots 1-4) instead of phrasing slurs even in long phrases.
 If a part is detected with lyrics, the software must automatically supress phrasing slurs and use common slurs only.